KVCas/Social-media-and-mental-health/README.md

 This project will focus on the following questions:

   - Has the increase in online presence and consumption directly impacted the adolescent population, and what are those effects?
-And those effects, do they directly affect the mental well-being of adolescents, and to what capacity?
+And those effects, do they directly affect the mental well-being of adolescents, and to what extent?

 ### Resources